-The warm season grasses are the best grass seeds to grow in the spring.
+The warm-season grasses are the best grass seeds to grow in the spring.
 If you live in an area where Bermudagrass, Zoysia Grass, Bahiagrass, and Centipede can be used, you will have the best luck with your new lawn.
 If you can wait until the late spring or early summer, your soil temperatures will be ideal.

 Best Grass Seed to Plant in Spring by Location

-Grass seed planted in the spring will do best when the temperatures outside start hitting the 80-degree mark.
+Grass seeds planted in the spring will do best when the temperatures outside start hitting the 80-degree mark.
 The grass seedlings will have a better chance with a warmer soil temperature and more sun.
 The root system of the new seed will develop stronger and be less subject to health issues in the future.